 There will be a big difference in the materials you read when transitioning from high school to college.
 The texts you read when attending high school and preparing for college will be written by textbook writers - people who are good at making information accessible and clear for students.

-You should also get used to reading four to ten books for once semester-long course!
+Also know that you will read more books.
+Lots more.
+You should also get used to reading four to ten books for one semester-long course!

 2. Understand the Difference between Teachers and Professors

 The college classroom experience can be very different from any experience a student has faced in high school.
 Depending on the type of college you attend, your professor could be very different from a teacher.
 In fact, most college professors attend college for eight years or so to earn a Ph.D. in a subject like engineering or history - not in teaching itself.